bbaattaahh/acss/structure_and_functions.md

     1. calculate the characteristic parameters, bounding box

 # Print the result to the image
+    1. Easy: cv2.putText

 # Display the correc image delayed
     LATER, it is real time now

+# Think about it
+    Usage of histogram equalization, which methode, when Blob detection to find how many asparagus on the image